ten-protocol/ten-documentation/docs/architecture/design.md

 ## L2 Network

-The L2 design aims to establish a decentralized network of nodes with valid Secure Enclave / TEEs, ensuring transaction confidentiality even amidst potential Secure Enclave / TEE breaches.
+The L2 design aims to establish a decentralized network of nodes with valid Secure Enclaves, ensuring transaction confidentiality even amidst potential Secure Enclave breaches.

 - **L2 Nodes**: There are two primary categories of nodes within the Obscuro network:

-  - **Aggregator Nodes**: These nodes, equipped with Secure Enclave / TEEs and the shared secret, can submit rollups to the L1.
+  - **Aggregator Nodes**: These nodes, equipped with a Secure Enclave and the shared secret, can submit rollups to the L1.
 They process user transactions, roll them up, and submit them for inclusion in Ethereum blocks.

-  - **Verifier Nodes**: These nodes, also equipped with Secure Enclave / TEEs and the shared secret, play a significant role in consensus security.
+  - **Verifier Nodes**: These nodes, also equipped with a Secure Enclave and the shared secret, play a significant role in consensus security.
 They monitor the L1 network, calculating the state based on the submitted rollups.

 ## Rollup Data Structure